Milad-Mrz/Java-101/README.md

 **1- Java basic syntax**

+Every Java file ends in *.java, and it should contain a class inside with the **same name** which starting with capital letter, and then you should place a main method/function or void inside that class. name of the void must be in small letters.
+The braces { } indicate the scope of the structure involved, like a class or the main method.
 A method is a function belong a class

 ```
 public Class Main{